This article is also available on Medium.

 We won’t discuss resource collection today but rather focus on defining and using in-game resources for our building construction.

 In particular, our current building placement system lets you place as many buildings as you want.
 In truth, we want buildings to consume resources and thus the construction to be available only if you have the required resources.
-Today, we’ll setup the base of our in-game resources by:
+So today, we’ll setup a basic system in-game resources by:

 - defining a static variable to share our resources globally